nfsdebug/debugger/README.md

 Here is the protocol for the installation :

  - The terminal version required to launch `make`.
 The tool is launched with the command `./debug YourApp`;
  - The NCurses version is started with the command `bash configure.sh`.
 This will install  the thread-safe NCurses version, and to install the lib_vec tool from @dss_gabriel.
 You need to install `libdwarf-dev` and `libunwind-ptrace`  as well.
 Hence, the application is started with `target/interface`.
-The Help panel show you how to use the tool.
+Go to the `target` directory, then execute the interface with `./interface`.The Help panel show you how to use the tool.
 You can enter, for example, `exec ./test`.
 Note that you should load the vec library with the command `export LD_LIBRARY_PATH=/home/YourUserName/debugger/ext/vec`.

 Here are some implemented functionalities :
  - sighandler, which can know on what signal the traced program failed ;